Clean Code for IT Specialists: Clean Programming from the Start

 - TODO comments (temporary)

-- Explaining complex algorithms
+- Explanation of complex algorithms

 - API documentation